The Programmes focus on specific clinical service areas, such as:

 Clinical guidelines and other resources published by the National Clinical Programmes are available on the HSE website - we have included links to the relevant pages on the HSE website below.

-The Clinical Lead for this Programme is Prof Garry Courtney FRCPI and Dr Yvonne Smyth.
+The Clinical Leads for this Programme is Prof Garry Courtney FRCPI and Dr Yvonne Smyth.
+The Nursing Lead is Richard Walsh

 In 2010, the average length of stay in hospital was 8.5 days.